sirosen/SALVE/README.md

 The Grammar
 -----------

 A manifest is a file containing expressions, _e,_ in the following basic grammar.
-Some liberties have been taken with the use of backslash escapes and quoting below.
+Some liberties have been taken with notation below.
 ```
 e := Empty String
    | name { attrs } e